A.I.D. training is offered as part of the More Aware Initiative funded by the US Department of Health and Human Services.

 Upcoming A.I.D.
 Training:

-If you are interested in scheduling training, contact Kim Laurene, email@example.com.
+If you have any questions about AID, contact Kim Laurene, firstname.lastname@example.org.

 Resource handout (specific to Kent State University) Resource handout (specific to Medina County Schools) Resource handout (specific to Medina County Community) Practice A.I.D. using scenarios Ways to start a conversation